RedDragonWebDesign/block-everything/readme.md

 Our goal is to block ***everything*** annoying.
 Anything that disrupts the normal reading flow of the page.
 Anything that tries to influence the reader to do something unnecessary.

+Categories:

+- Anything in feeds that is not a normal feed item.
+- Banner notifications.
+Anything from "call volume higher than usual", to COVID, to BLM.
+- Minor ads, camoflague ads, and calls to action.
+- Free trial nags & banners for same website.

 Examples:

 - YouTube's homepage has some panels such as "Recommended Movies", "Latest YouTube posts", and "Breaking news".
 We block those.
 We just want to see the normal recommended videos.